After Talking with 1,000 Personas: Learning Preference-Aligned Proactive Assistants From Large-Scale Persona Interactions: Evaluation

 \textbf{User Simulator Generalization.} Table~\ref{tab:user_generalization} examines how the trained Llama-3.2-3B assistant behaves when paired with different user simulators.
-With GPT-4.1 as the user, the assistant reaches its highest CAS, PSC, and TAI, indicating strong alignment with the preference expressions generated during data construction.
-When switching to Llama-3.1-70B, CAS and PSC drop while IQA slightly increases, suggesting that although the assistant finds harder to match the fine-grained preference descriptions, the overall dialogues still appear coherent and useful.
-When paired with Claude-Sonnet-4, CAS and PSC remain high but IQA drops, reflecting that this simulator uses a different style of expressing preferences that the assistant does not fully catch.

-Across these simulator changes, the assistant continues to generate coherent interactions, and the framework remains applicable under different user models, suggesting that it is not tied to a single simulator style.
-However, absolute CAS/PSC/TAI/IQA values vary substantially across simulators due to differences in preference expression and rating behavior.
-We therefore treat simulator-based results as controlled comparisons rather than absolute estimates of real-user quality, and complement them with our human-subject study.
+With GPT-4.1 as the user simulator, the assistant obtains the highest CAS, PSC, and TAI, which is expected because GPT-4.1 is also used in the main data construction pipeline.
+When switching to Llama-3.1-70B, CAS, PSC, and TAI decrease, while IQA increases.
+This mismatch suggests that the simulator's rating behavior and preference-expression style differ from GPT-4.1: the assistant may receive high perceived-quality ratings even when its structured preference predictions align less closely with the reference labels.
+With Claude-Sonnet-4, CAS and PSC remain relatively high, but IQA drops substantially, indicating a different evaluation style or stricter judgment of interaction quality.
+Across these simulator changes, the framework remains applicable, but the absolute metric values vary substantially across user models.
+We therefore treat simulator-based results as controlled comparisons for stress-testing method behavior, not as absolute estimates of real-user quality.
+This further motivates the human-subject study, which complements simulator-based evaluation with direct user feedback.